 Overleaf users at University of Southern California who are not affiliated with USC Viterbi School of Engineering are encouraged to also confirm their affiliation.
 This will show your interest in making Overleaf Professional subscriptions more widely available at University of Southern California.

-Join a community of over 6897 authors at University of Southern California
+Join a community of authors at University of Southern California

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!